 To apply to an undergraduate degree program if you're over 23 years of age, follow the standard application process.
 If you don't meet the regular requirements, you may be eligible for special access.

-If you'd like to continue with a degree program and you left UVic in good standing, you can apply to reregister.
+If you'd like to continue with a degree program and you left UVic in good standing, you can apply to resume studies.
 Be sure to talk with the undergraduate adviser in your department to discuss current degree requirements.

 If you'd like to take individual credit courses but not participate in a degree program:

-If you want to begin a graduate program, consult Graduate Studies for program and admissions information.
+If you want to begin a graduate program, refer to the Faculty of Graduate Studies for program and admissions information.

 Frequently asked questions